A Typical Day at Camp Daggett

 Flag Raising & Breakfast

-We begin each day with the raising of the flag and reciting the Pledge of Allegiance.
+We begin each day by raising the flags (American flag & State of Michigan flag) and reciting the Pledge of Allegiance.
 Cabins take turns raising and lowering the flag.
+Once this is done, campers are dismissed to Mac Hall for breakfast.

 After Breakfast